CHC52015

 This unit describes the skills and knowledge required to apply all aspects of case management in which case plans are developed and implemented to address specific client needs and achieve client goals within a child protection framework.
 Workers at this level work autonomously and are responsible for prioritising own outputs within defined organisation guidelines.
 This unit applies to work in a range of health and community service contexts.

-Module 1: Community Services Essentials Part 1
+Module 1: Community Services (Case Management) Essentials Part 1

 Develop and implement service programs